 Superbly Equipped — Every CT is loaded with extras that cost more on other designs.
 CT Super and CTLS aircraft come standard with big beautiful Dynon or Garmin electronic flight info systems (EFIS) and engine monitoring system (EMS) screens that can be used in conjunction with an optional autopilot.

 Comfort and Roominess — Occupants have 49 inches of width (almost a foot wider than a Cessna 172); space in the cockpit for items needed in flight; and can each carry 55 pounds of luggage, easily accessed through dual exterior doors, weight and balance permitted, of course.
 Air-bulb-adjustable seat backs and cushions aid human comfort as does cabin heat and plenty of fresh-air ventilation.
 Visibility is simply enormous and a delight to occupants, further aided by a cantilevered wing that removes side obstructions to your sight line.

-See lots more about CT in the series of articles appearing below…
+See lots more about F2 and the CT models in the series of articles appearing below…

 What a great day to start off the Midwest LSA Expo!

 Splog: Charging Back into the Lead — Flight Design ga’s F2 and F2e Light-Sport Aircraft (Gasoline or Electric)

 Once upon a time in the then-new world of Light-Sport Aircraft Flight Design lead the pack for airplanes delivered and registered.

 A funny thing happened on our way to quarterly reporting of LSA and Sport Pilot kit market shares.